sjelfull/Craft-SharedCount/README.md

 ## Craft SharedCount plugin

-Use [SharedCount.com](http://www.sharedcount.com/) to fetch statistics about shares/likes the following services in one call:
+Use [SharedCount.com](http://www.sharedcount.com/) to fetch statistics about shares/likes from the following services in one call:

 - Facebook
 - Twitter